redpanda-data-university/rp-use-cases-web-analytics/README.md

 [Redpanda University][rpu] is a series of courses that will teach you the basics of event streaming, and will help you gain hands-on experience with a new data streaming platform called [Redpanda][rp].

 ## RP Use Cases: Web Analytics
 This repository contains code examples for the Web Analytics course from [Redpanda University][rpu].
+This particular branch is used in the corresponding Instruqt course.

 <img src="/gifs/home.gif" width="500">